 Their home stadium, known as GEHA Field at Arrowhead Stadium, is one of the most recognizable NFL stadiums today.
 Opened in 1972, Arrowhead is the third-oldest NFL stadium.

 The only stadiums that are older and still operating are Lambeau Stadium (1957) and Soldier Field (1924).
 It’s known not only for its longevity but also the sheer power of volume it can generate with fans in the stands.

 Even with it being one of the oldest stadiums, it has the fifth-highest capacity for seating at 76,416.
 It also holds the distinction of being the largest sports facility by capacity in the state of Missouri.
 On September 29th, 2014, the stadium achieved the Guinness World Record for the “loudest crowd roar.”

 History of the Kansas City Chiefs

-Lamar Hunt founded the franchise in 1959.
-The Chiefs were known originally as the Dallas Texans, first playing in the American Football League (“AFL”).
-Hunt not only founded the Dallas Texans but the entire AFL after failing to acquire a team in the National Football League (“NFL”).
+Lamar Hunt founded the franchise in 1959 and the Chiefs were known originally as the Dallas Texans, first playing in the American Football League (AFL).
+Hunt not only founded those Texans but the entire AFL league as a whole after failing to acquire a team in the National Football League (NFL) as he originally intended.

-Hunt was a key figure in negotiating the “AFL-NFL World Championship Game” agreement.
-It would later be renamed the “Super Bowl” after the popular children’s toy, the Super Ball.
+Hunt was a key figure in negotiating the “AFL-NFL World Championship Game” agreement, and it would later be renamed to the “Super Bowl” as we know it now, after the popular children’s toy, the Super Ball.
 The AFL would merge with the NFL following the Chiefs’ Super Bowl victory in 1969.